OutSystems/docs-product/src/develop/ui/patterns/web/numbers/progressbar.md

 ---
 tags: runtime-traditionalweb;
-summary: ProgressBar displays the progress of a task by incrementing values in a bar.
+summary: Progress Bar displays the progress of a task by incrementing values in a bar.
 ---

 # Progress Bar